MBtech/bbo-arena/algorithms/README.md

 - BO with GPy: [GPyOpt](https://gpyopt.readthedocs.io/en/latest/#)

 # TODO:
-- Explore the conditional and forbidden clauses in pysmac
+- Explore other machine learning algorithms as the model.
+No need to use acquisition function just simply evaluate all configurations.
+- Make the code more generic.

 ## Notes:
 - pysmac does not allow for an arbitrary number of initial samples except for a single default sample

 - I am using forbidden clauses in pysmac to avoid any configuration that will need mapping.

 - As far as I know Skopt uses random sampling.
 Sobol sampling has been discussed in the github issues but it hasn't been included yet.